Does home insurance cover wildfire damage? [2025 Coverage Details]

 $82 | $105 | $145 | $240 |

-You should consider getting higher limits if you’re looking for wildfire insurance in high-risk areas.
+If you’re looking for wildfire insurance in high-risk areas, consider getting higher limits.
 USAA offers the lowest rates, starting at $82 for a $200,000 policy, while Chubb has the highest, reaching $270 for $1 million in coverage.
-State Farm, Allstate, and Progressive fall in the mid-range, offering competitive pricing for different policy levels.
+State Farm, Allstate, and Progressive fall in the mid-range offering competitive pricing for different policy levels.

 Recent years show a big increase in the cost of damage caused by wildfires, showing that fires are happening more often and are getting worse.
 These statistics mean you could see your home insurance rates go up if you live in a state with a lot of expensive wildfire insurance claims.